How Long Can A Chicken Go Without Water?

 #5.
 Add some apple cider vinegar at least once a week

-You can add a touch of apple cider vinegar to the water sources on the days you chose to do this.
+You can add a touch of apple cider vinegar to the water sources on the days you choose to do this.
 Apple cider not only aids digestion but also aids in the detoxification process.

 Conclusion